fers4t/Twitter-Supervisor/README.md

 * the first time it will only create a `followers.db` SQLite database (containing the IDs of your followers) and a `.log` file.
-* Then, each time this command is run, it will send direct messages from the `USERNAME` account to itself to give the names of the people who followed/unfollowed you in the meantime.
+* Then, each time this command is run, it will send direct messages from the `USERNAME` account to itself to give the names of the people who followed/unfollowed it in the meantime.

 > Pro-tip: the names of the new followers & unfollowers are in the log file too.